solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

 The `azure_ai` extension allows you to integrate Azure OpenAI and Azure Cognitive Services into your database.
 To enable the extension in your database, follow the steps below:

-1. Verify that the extension was successfully added to the allowlist by running the following from the `psql` command prompt:
+1. Verify that the extension is successfully added to the allowlist by running the following from the `psql` command prompt:

     ```sql
     SHOW azure.extensions;